 - Tool kits and resources lists- Carefully curated lists of apps aimed at your target market are currently popular.

 - Video series- Videos work well because not everyone likes to read.
 Things that work well for video series are instructional videos and self-help videos.

-- Webinars- These are becoming less popular but can still be very effective if created for your target demographic.
+- Webinars- These are becoming less popular as events move to Facebook and Instagram Live, but can still be very effective if created for your target demographic.

 - Free book or white paper offers.

 If your answer to Step 1 was to promote a special offer, then you need to create the offer.
 Examples of offers that work well are:

 - Discounted pricing on your product/service- Make it a special Facebook Follower discount.